hyphacoop/cosmos-ansible/README.md

 ## Hermes IBC Relayer playbook:
 This playbook `hermes.yml` spins up Hermes relayer in your inventory under the `hermes` group.

 After running the playbook you will have to manually restore the key for the chains you want to relay to.

-Please run all this in the `hermes` user
+Please run all these commands under the `hermes` user:

 `su hermes`